-Not only is Kazimierz stocked with history, it is also home to an incredible number of bars.
+Not only is Kazimierz stocked with history, it is also home to an incredible number of great Krakow bars.
 Two of the districts most popular bars can be found on Plac Nowy: Alchemia (a dimly-lit throwback bar) and Pijalnia Wodki I Piwa (a stark, light-filled bar open 22 hours a day with cheap, basic beer, vodka and snacks).
 For craft beer, seek out Omerta Pub.
 For a taste of vodka with mellow atmosphere, try Trojkat.
 Google Map of bar locations.

-Before ending the night, detour to Kielbaski I Niebieskiej Nyski, a kielbasa food truck that has been operating for 30 years.
+Before ending your second night in Krakow, detour to Kielbaski I Niebieskiej Nyski, a kielbasa food truck that has been operating for 30 years.
 The two-man team grills up sausages over a wood fire from the side of the soviet-era van for late-night revelers.

 Day 3 in Krakow

-On Day 3 of your three days in Krakow, take two half-day trips outside Krakow: to the salt mine and then explore the socialist-realist Nowa Huta neighborhood – then spend your last night in the Krakow Old Town.
+On Day 3 of your three days in Krakow, take two half-day trips outside Krakow.
+First to a salt mine and then explore the socialist modernism architecture of the Nowa Huta neighborhood – then spend your last night in the Krakow Old Town.

 Map link of Krakow sights on Day 3.